Tine-m/final-assignment/concurrency-assignment.md

 ## **📌 Exercises**

-### **1️⃣ Implement Optimistic Concurrency Control for Tournament Registration**
+### **1⃣ Implement Optimistic Concurrency Control for Tournament Update**
-📌 **Problem:** Two players attempt to register for the same tournament at the same time.
-If the **max_players** limit is reached, one should be rejected.
+📌 **Problem:** Two admins attempt to change the start date for a tournament at the same time.

 ✅ **Task:**
-- Add a **version column** to `Tournaments`.
-- Implement **version-based optimistic concurrency control** in Java using JDBC.
+-
-- Ensure that only one registration is successful when two concurrent users try to register.
+- Ensure that only one change is successful when two concurrent users try to update.

 #### **Example: Version Column for Optimistic Concurrency Control**
 ```sql